GuyPaddock/harmon-binary/README.md

 #harmon-binary

 A fork of [harmon](https://github.com/No9/harmon) that works with proxies that must handle both HTML and binary content in responses.
+Only HTML content is sent through Trumpet for modification, while binary content is passed-through unmodified.

 This fork also gives trumpet callbacks the ability to access both the request and response.